Dan-inpooling/Privacy-eye/README.md

-# Project name: Privacy-eye
+# Privacy-eye
-Free, open source Chrome extension for data privacy.
+Privacy Eye is a browser extension that identifies any trackers used by website and shows details of cookies.
+It does not block any website trafic.
+The main purpose is for internet transparency and to educate non-tech people about data privacy.

-Recently we published it at Chrome WebStore so people can use it right away.
-Download it for free at : https://chrome.google.com/webstore/search/Inpooling?authuser=1&hl=en-US&_category=extensions
+We published it at Chrome WebStore so people can use it right away.
+[Download it for free](https://inpooling.com/blog/privacy-eye-free-and-open-source-browser-extension-for-data-privacy/)

-# What does the tool do?
+# Contributing

+#